 The fact is, he knows me.
 He knows that I find joy in the little things.
 It had taken me quite some years to admit to my husband that I had a secret love affair with jigsaw puzzles.
 But once the cat was out of the bag, not only did I feel better but I was amazed to find a beautiful jigsaw under the Christmas tree the very next year.

-You see, the thing is – when you suffer from Anxiety, you find relief in the smallest of mundane tasks.
+You see, when you suffer from Anxiety, you find relief in the smallest of mundane tasks.
 Anything that allows you to focus on something so intensely that you forget the worries and stresses that surround you.
 Working as a writer is ideal for someone with an over-active and anxious mind.
 You can pour out your feelings, troubles, concerns and dreams onto the page.
 It’s a release.
 The same can be said for colouring!